Connecticut Court Records

 How Do I Obtain Copies of Disposed Superior Court Records in Connecticut?

-Interested parties who wish to obtain copies of disposed of superior court records are required to send all requests via email to the superior court’s records center.
+Interested parties who wish to obtain copies of the superior court records that have been disposed of are required to send all requests via email to the superior court’s records center.
 Parties may also direct queries to the centralized services unit of the superior court at (860) 263–2750.
 These requests should include the case name and docket number of the case.
-Once a request has been sent, record(s) availability, as well as any additional requirements would be relayed directly to the requestor.
-Once feedback has been gotten as to the availability, these records may be picked up in person at any superior court locations in the state of Connecticut judicial branch or the superior court centralized services unit located at:
+Once a request has been sent, the record(s) availability, as well as any additional requirements, would be relayed directly to the requester.
+Once feedback has been obtained as to the availability, these records may be picked up in person at any superior court locations in the state of Connecticut, judicial branch, or the superior court centralized services unit located at:

 225 Spring Street,